kubernetes/website/content/en/blog/_posts/2024-XX-XX-Custom-Resource-Field-Selectors.md

 Advanced features like [authorize with selectors](https://github.com/kubernetes/enhancements/blob/master/keps/sig-auth/4601-authorize-with-selectors/README.md) build on this enhancement, allowing for fine-grained authorization based on custom resource field values.

-We encourage you to explore this feature and use it to make CRDs more convenient and useful!
+SIG API Machinery is excited for the community to leverage this feature to make CRDs more convenient and useful!

+## Acknowledgments

+Special thanks to [David Eads](https://github.com/deads2k) for feedback and reviews!